 You can find fashionable clothing shops, miscellaneous goods, and restaurants on the ground floor.
 There is an underground grocery store called Depa-Chika, and a snack park on the 1st basement floor where you can eat Osaka's famous grilled squid, sushi, ramen, and more.

 This is Japan's largest shopping town on the north side of JR Osaka Station.
 There are a wide variety of stores, including long-established craft shops and high-brand stores from overseas.
 You'll also find a beautiful garden here with green plants and flowing waters.
 The view from here is spectacular, and it is a place where visitors come to relax.

 2. Osaka Namba Station

 This area, known as Minami, is another downtown area, along with Kita.
 The areas around Dotonbori River and Ebisu Bashi-suji Shopping Street are often crowded with many people.

 Hozenji (Mizukake Fudoson)

 This is one of the signature areas of Minami.
-It is home to the huge 3-D signboards, and is a popular photo spot for many tourists.
+It is home to huge 3-D signboards and is a popular photo spot for many tourists.
 In addition to local foods such as takoyaki and ramen, you will also find plenty of souvenir shops.

-This is a small, compact town in Hyogo Prefecture, with the Rokko Mountains towards the north and the sea in the south.
-There are many chic cafes and general shops.
-It is a signature spot of Kobe.
+Kobe City is a relatively compact port city in Hyogo Prefecture, with the Rokko Mountains towards the north and the sea in the south.
+There are many chic cafes and shops that can be found here.

 This shrine is located about 10 minutes on foot from Kobe Sannomiya Station towards Yamate.
 It is popular with young women, as it is said to bring good luck in love and marriage.
 Behind the main shrine is the Ikuta-no-Mori pond, where you can have your fortune told with the 'Mizu-mikuji,' or water-fortune-telling.